robbintt/pylanthia/README.md

 ### Lich setup

 See [[docs/lich.md]]

-- Lich commands seem to be run by using an escape, e.g. `\;rocks`, `\;killall`.
-- I don't remember this, so need to check game logs and pylanthia regex...

 - There was some lich first time setup that might require automation each time the docker image is created.
 Hopefully idempotent.